unum-cloud/ustore/README.md

 We have yet to pass the test of time, like BLAS, but we can surpass them in modularity and provide a better reference implementation.
 Today, Intel, Nvidia, AMD, GraphCore, Cerebras, and many others ship optimized implementations of BLAS for their hardware.
-Similarly, we ship proprietary [heavily-tested](#testing) and [extensively-benchmarked](#benchmarks) implementations of UKV to our customers, but even the provided FOSS reference design aims to be better than whatever OLTP DBMS you are using today.
+Similarly, we ship proprietary [heavily-tested](#testing) and [extensively-benchmarked](#benchmarks) implementations of UKV to our customers.
+Still, we want the Community Edition to be a major improvement over modern OLTP DBMS solutions of today.

 > [Why not use LevelDB or RocksDB interface directly?][ukv-vs-rocks]